Choosing the Right Data Repository Sources Can Make a Difference

 At the time, the World Wide Web was still a year away, and many of these electronic databases we were looking at were very helpful sources of information.
 My task was to review those, and see how much value and help they might hold.

-Move forward a number of years, and I find some Google search engineers engaging in a similar task, and using some interesting tools to perform their analysis of data sources.
-I would have never thought of looking at keywords from those sources to gauge their effectiveness.
+Move forward a number of years, and I find some Google search engineers engaging in a similar task, and using some interesting tools to perform their analysis of data repository sources.
+I would have never thought of looking at keywords from those data repository sources to gauge their effectiveness.
 But looking at a coverage of specific topics was much more likely.

 It’s rare to run across a patent filing from one of the search engines that discusses the economic costs of data collection, and the value of making wise decisions when such information is collected.

-A patent application from Google explores how it might identify data sources and consider the costs of using those sources, and the potential benefits for using in terms of the information that they yield.
+A patent application from Google explores how it might identify data repository sources and consider the costs of using those sources, and the potential benefits for using in terms of the information that they yield.

 Redundancy – Too Much Information On The Web?